joaoferreira-git/CaRP-Interactive-Map-Project/README.md

 - ⬜️ Make the Links section fixed so that it doesn't cover the map.
 - ✅ Find a way to integrate the Flow Chart into the maps.
 (Working on Utah, Performance Issues)
 - ⬜️ Finish adding all of the routes from the Flow Chart.
-- ⬜️ Add to the Overlay the products that each location Buys and Sells.
-(Utah Only)
+- ✅ Add to the Overlay the products that each location Buys and Sells.
+(Working on all maps)

 ## 🛠️ Work in Progress

 - ⬜️ Find a way to integrate the Flow Chart into the maps.
-- ⬜ Add to the Overlay the products that each location Buys and Sells.
-(Working on Utah)
 - ⬜️ Clean and comment the code.

 ## 🐞 Known Bugs